 Comparing microbiome testing technologies

 Microbiome science has come a long way, from culturing bacteria in labs to sophisticated DNA and RNA sequencing tools.
-Let’s discuss the main testing methods and how they compare.
+Let’s discuss the main testing methods, how they compare, and how to decide if a microbiome test is worth it.

 Culture-based stool tests: the old-school method